-Your union dues, plus any initiation fees you pay when you join the union, count toward your unreimbursed employee expense deduction on your taxes.
+Your union dues, plus any initiation fees you pay when you join the union, count toward your unreimbursed employee expense deduction on your taxes, just like travel expenses and other employee expenses.
 You also can include the costs of benefits paid to unemployed union members.

 Because the IRS classifies union dues as an unreimbursed employee expense, the deduction is subject to the 2 percent of adjusted gross income limit.
-That means that until your expenses exceed 2 percent of your total taxable income -- minus certain deductions like traditional IRA contributions and student loan interest -- you can't deduct anything.
+That means that until your expenses exceed 2 percent of your total taxable income – minus certain deductions like traditional IRA contributions and student loan interest – you can't deduct anything.
 For example, if your AGI is $22,000, only your union dues and other unreimbursed employee expenses exceeding $440 are deductible.

-If you have enough union dues and other write-offs to make claiming them worth your while, you have to file your taxes with Form 1040 and itemize with Schedule A. On Schedule A, the union dues and any other unreimbursed employee expenses, like lab breakage fees or professional association dues, go on line 21.
+If you have enough union dues and other write-offs to make claiming them worth your while, file your taxes with Form 1040 and itemize with Schedule A. On Schedule A, the union dues and any other unreimbursed employee expenses, like lab breakage fees or professional association dues, go on line 21.
 After getting combined with your other itemized deductions, the total replaces your standard deduction on line 40 of your Form 1040 tax return.

 - Hemera Technologies/AbleStock.com/Getty Images